Peter Wyngarde: Later career

 Between January 1975 and the summer of that year, Wyngarde toured in the title role of Bram Stoker's Dracula, once again beginning at Billingham.
 The Hartlepool Northern Daily Mail noted that "COUNT DRACULA has risen from the grave once again to visit Billingham, but the intrepid Count will be a week late in arriving.
 The Count is making his bid for stardom on the stage of Billingham Forum Theatre later this month."
 Wyngarde later claimed that "My problem is that women fall in love with Jason King, but then find that I'm really Dracula".

 Wyngarde's career suffered a setback from the publicity surrounding a conviction on 16 October 1975 for "gross indecency", and never fully recovered.
-In 2008, the Irish Independent claimed the outcome was that "his career was terminated in 1975".
+In 2008, the Irish Independent stated the outcome was that "his career was terminated in 1975".

-Wyngarde soldiered on.
 From the end of September to 15 November 1975, at the Yvonne Arnaud Theatre, Guildford, and on tour, he directed a revival of Present Laughter and also played the part of Essendine, which Noël Coward had written for himself.
 Then in December, at the same theatre, he directed Time and the Conways.
 Soon after, from February to March 1976, he toured in The Merchant of Venice, both directing the play and appearing in it as Shylock.
 Near the end of the run, at the Spa Theatre, Bridlington, he was given a civic reception by the Mayor.

 Between June and September 1976, Wyngarde toured in Anastasia, a play by Guy Bolton based on a work by Marcelle Maurette.

 It then had a run at the Cambridge Theatre in the West End from 22 September to October 1976.
 Wyngarde played Prince Bounine, who plots to gain millions from the inheritance of the Grand Duchess Anastasia by means of a lookalike.
 Nyree Dawn Porter appeared as Anna Broun and Elspeth March as the Dowager Empress.
 The part of Bounine was the one played by Yul Brynner in the film Anastasia (1956).

-In the late 1970s, Wyngarde worked in the theatre in South Africa and Austria.
-In October 1978, he played an Arab oil sheikh in the film Himmel, Scheich und Wolkenbruch ("Sky, Sheikh and Cloudburst"), performing in German.
+In the late 1970s, Wyngarde worked in the theatre in Austria and South Africa.
+In 1977, he played a summer season at Vienna's English Theatre, appearing as George Bernard Shaw in Dear Liar, then as Bosanquet in Big Toys and as Shylock in The Merchant of Venice.
+In 1978, he played an Arab oil sheikh in the film Himmel, Scheich und Wolkenbruch ("Sky, Sheikh and Cloudburst"), performing in German.
+Between the later months of 1978 and March 1979, he was on stage in Cape Town, Durban, and Salisbury, Rhodesia, appearing in Ira Levin's play Deathtrap.